 A Convolutional Neural Network (CNN) is a type of deep neural network primarily used for analyzing visual imagery.
 Unlike traditional neural networks, CNNs are designed to process pixel data by using a mathematical operation called convolution.
 This allows them to automatically and adaptively learn spatial hierarchies of features from input images, from low-level features like edges and textures to high-level features like shapes and objects.

-For the Rock-Paper-Scissors game, you’ll use a tiny CNN to classify images of the letters R, P, and S as the corresponding hand gestures.
+For the rock-paper-scissors game, you use a tiny CNN to classify the letters R, P, and S as the corresponding hand gestures.

-To get started, follow the first three chapters of the
+To get started, complete the first three sections of

 Introduction to TinyML on Arm using PyTorch and ExecuTorch